Notes on the Geography of Zimbabwe: From Harare to Masvingo

 Fort Victoria got a railroad in 1915, but it was only a spur from Gwelo, which is on the mainline from Bulawayo to Harare.
 That isolation was pretty much curtains for the town's ambitions.

 The station is substantial enough that you might think there were passenger trains, and it's true that The South and East African Year Book and Guide for 1929 says that "since the completion of the Railway to Victoria in 1915, this township and the ruins at Great Zimbabwe have been brought within easy reach of the traveller."
 By the 1950s, however, Rhodesian Railways instead ran buses to and from Fort Victoria.
 It apparently wasn't quite the end: you can find photos of the occasional passenger train here at least until the early 1960s.

 No point in being patient today, unless you're willing to ride the very occasional freight.

 At the edge of town, an impromptu market has sprung up along the track.

-Fort Victoria was mindful of its history, though, and in the civic center grounds there's an old German-built locomotive from the 1950s.
+Fort Victoria was mindful of its history, though, and in the civic center grounds there's a German-built locomotive from the 1950s.